wavefrontHQ/docs/pages/doc/proxies_configuring.md

 To keep the log file sizes reasonable and avoid filling up the disk with logs, both log files are automatically rotated and purged periodically.
 You configure the log file locations and rotation rules in `<wavefront_config_path>/log4j2.xml`.
 For details on log4j2 configuration, see [Log4j Configuration](https://logging.apache.org/log4j/2.x/manual/configuration.html).

-If you're using proxies in Docker containers, you can mount the file, as discussed below.
+If you're using proxies in containers, you can mount the file, as discussed below.

 ### Proxy Log